hashicorp/terraform-provider-google/website/docs/r/org_policy_policy.html.markdown

 * `rules` -
   (Optional)
-  Up to 10 PolicyRules are allowed.
   In Policies for boolean constraints, the following requirements apply: - There must be one and only one PolicyRule where condition is unset. - BooleanPolicyRules with conditions must set `enforced` to the opposite of the PolicyRule without a condition. - During policy evaluation, PolicyRules with conditions that are true for a target resource take precedence.
   Structure is [documented below](#nested_rules).

 * `inherit_from_parent` -